googleapis/cloud-debug-nodejs/README.md

 ## Configuration

-See [the default configuration](config.js) for a list of possible configuration options.
+See [the default configuration][config-js] for a list of possible configuration options.
 These options can be passed to the agent through the object argument to the start command as shown below:

         require('@google/cloud-debug').start({
           logLevel: 2,